cybergis/CyberGIS-Vis/README.md

 ## Authors

-CyberGIS Viz has been developed based on [GEOSNAP VIZ](https://github.com/spatialucr/geosnap-viz) which was originally developed by Su Yeon Han, Sergio Rey, Elijah Knaap, Wei Kang, and other members at the [Center for Geospatial Sciences at the University of California, Riverside](https://spatial.ucr.edu/), and is being updated by members at the [CyberGIS Center](https://cybergis.illinois.edu/).
+CyberGIS-Viz has been developed based on [GEOSNAP VIZ](https://github.com/spatialucr/geosnap-viz) which was originally developed by Su Yeon Han, Sergio Rey, Elijah Knaap, Wei Kang, and other members at the [Center for Geospatial Sciences at the University of California, Riverside](https://spatial.ucr.edu/), and is being updated by members at the [CyberGIS Center](https://cybergis.illinois.edu/).
 Please contact Su Yeon Han at suhan2@illinois.edu for any questions.

 ## License